 Coronavirus and travel insurance

-Coronavirus or COVID-19 has now been declared a pandemic by the World Health Organization .
-What does this mean to holidaymakers and how will the outbreak affect insurance policies?
-Read on for some answers...
+What does the COVID-19 pandemic mean to holidaymakers and how will the outbreak affect insurance policies?
+Read on to find out more.

 Does travel insurance cover pandemics?